 The solution to the issues raised above can be availed by using an Electronic Lab Notebook which enables researchers and bioinformaticians to upload and link the generated datasets and communicate within the ELN.

 Data files in the form of Excel or text that are added to experiments pages can be turned into datasets on which you can run an analysis and establish a theory.
 With Datasets users can link the outcome of experiments to the samples (items) from the inventory module, allowing users to view the actual results in the item’s page and have the option to compare results of different experiments.
 Datasets also enable users to perform searches based on the data and group together desired results from different origins to help in significant analyses.
 You can also search through all datasets in the account by clicking on one of the data-points.
-Labguru will find all the locations where this data-point appears and will present it in a new page with all similar points found with and their vectors.
+Labguru’s research management system will find all the locations where this data-point appears and will present it in a new page with all similar points found with and their vectors.
 If the data-point you clicked on is an item in your inventory, you’ll be able to go directly to the item’s page, by clicking on its name.

 For example, Labguru will save the algorithm, so that you can perform the same calculation using different input datasets.

 Another issue that was raised during our conversations was the need for better communication.
-In many of the labs researchers are performing the experiments and collecting the data; however, bioinformaticians are analyzing the data and deal with programming, structuring, as well as, cleaning up the data.
+In many of the labs researchers are performing the experiments and collecting the data; however, bioinformaticians are analyzing the data and dealing with programming, structuring, as well as, cleaning up the data.
 They prepare the data for analysis from the raw form and then analyze it.
 Bioinformaticians work on the creation of data algorithms and specialized computer software to identify and classify the components of the biological system, such as DNA and protein sequences.
 Handling data that someone else created is challenging, and it is highly essential to ease communication and data sharing between the researcher and the bioinformatician.
 Some of the researchers we talked to stated that the interface is usually done by emails and is not linked to the collected data.
 Later it is almost mission impossible to track the communication and link it to the data.

 Using an ELN to communicate with your group members enables you to keep your communication within a context and linked to the experiment.
-Connecting your interactions with the relevant data will solve you lots of time in the future trying to locate the emails sent about a specific experiment.
+Connecting your interactions with the relevant data will save you lots of time in the future trying to locate the emails sent about a specific experiment.